ajbaudry/Bayesian-Ages-from-Los-Chocoyos-Ash-Supplementary-Data/README.md

     - Raw_Cisneros_Samples.jl     % Produces Bayesian ages for each of the "raw" on non-recalculated U-Th data from Cisneros de Leon et al. (2021).

     - Recalc_Cisneros_Samples.jl  % Produces Bayesian ages for each of the U-Th samples recalculated from Cisneros de Leon et al. (2021).

-    - LosChocoyos.ipynb           % Can be run as a Binder notebook as mentioned below.

-    - Manifest.toml               % Source file for running julia locally as mentioned below.

-    - Project.toml                % Source file for running julia locally as mentioned below.

 Younger_Toba_Tuff_Bayesian Folder: